 In RO the membrane filter allows water molecules to pass through but prevents the mineral and other solvents molecules from passing through.
 But this process cannot occur naturally.

 The water has to be forced through the reverse osmosis membrane.
 The pressure of the water has to be higher than the pressure resulting from the naturally occurring osmosis.

 How does Reverse Osmosis Work in the Home?

 The typical residential Point-of-Use Reverse Osmosis system has four stages.
-Four stages are filters responsible for the removal of 99% of more than 65 possible contaminants in water.
+Four stages (or sets of filters) are responsible for the removal of 99% of more than 65 possible contaminants in water.